Cultural Connectedness Exchange Network

 • Davide Terlingo, Head of International Arts at Arts Council Ireland, and

-• Ciaran Walsh, an Arts Director of Culture Ireland.
+• Ciaran Walsh, an Arts Director of Culture Ireland

-On the basis that very little was discussed about individual member strategy, etc., the recording of that session is being made available, here.
+On the basis that very little was discussed about individual member strategy, etc., a recording of the ACI session is available, here.
+To receive information on future meetings, sign up as a member (free), below.

 How to join